-- A. An application for a Class P License ("License") must be on a form provided by the Department, accompanied by proof of licensure from both the Department of Health and the Division of Taxation, and the annual fee of Five Hundred (\$500.00) Dollars and a certificate of insurance in accordance with R.I.
-Gen. Laws § 3-7-29. - B. Class P Licensees shall purchase all alcoholic beverages for resale in A retail alcohol licensee. - C. A Class P License shall be issued for use in connection with intermittent functions and special events at varying locations at which the Licensee provides catering and shall be subject to all requirements and restrictions set forth in R.I.
+- A. An application for a Class P License ("License") must be on a form provided by the Department, accompanied by proof of licensure from both the Department of Health and the Division of Taxation, the annual fee of Five Hundred (\$500.00) Dollars and a certificate of insurance in accordance with R.I.
+Gen. Laws § 3-7-29. - B. Class P Licensees shall purchase all alcoholic beverages for resale in accordance with R.I.
+Gen. Laws § 3-7-14.2(c). - C. A Class P License shall be issued for use in connection with intermittent functions and special events at varying locations at which the Licensee provides catering and shall be subject to all requirements and restrictions set forth in R.I.
 Gen. Laws § 3-7-14.2 and this Part. - D. Recurring use of a Class P License at a nightclub or after-hours club type venue is prohibited. - E. For Class P Licensees, the "licensed premises" shall be the property that is identified by the Licensee as the "principal business premises" in its application and all alcohol shall be stored at this principal business premises and transported therefrom by the Licensee to the varying locations where the catered functions and events will be held, provided, however, that a Class P Licensee may have alcohol it has purchased for a specific event delivered by the retail seller to the event location so long as the Class P Licensee is present at the location to take custody and control of the alcohol.
-The Class P License only authorizes the sale and service of alcohol at the locations where the catered functions and events are held.
-The Class P License does not authorize the sale or service of alcohol at the principal business premises.
-Any sale or service of alcohol at functions or events to be held at the principal business premises shall be subject to a Class P License must be sold at a fixed premise where an event is being held.
+The Class P License only authorizes the sale and service of alcohol at the locations where the catered functions and events are held. - F. All Class P Licensees, their agents and/or employees must comply with the requirements set forth in R.I.
+Gen. Laws § 3-7-14.2, including, without limitation, all requirements with respect to checking identification, service amount and time restrictions, delivery and removal of alcoholic beverages and alcoholic beverage server training certifications required for the service of alcohol. - G. The host of a function or event who has retained the catering services of a Class P Licensee is subject to compliance with all local entertainment licensing requirements. - H. Applications for a Class P License are not required to be advertised. - I. The serving of alcoholic beverages not purchased by the Licensee for a service fee and at no cost to the customer at a private nonrecurring function is not an activity necessitating a Class P License.